Employment for People with DD

 - Grounds keeping/Clean-up

-To apply for an internship with Quest Discovery, please contact your Path Coordinator.
+To apply for an internship with Quest Discovery, please contact your SSA.

 The Project SEARCH High School Transition Program is a unique, business-led, one-year, school-to-work program that takes place entirely at the workplace.
 Total workplace immersion facilitates a seamless combination of classroom instruction, career exploration, and relevant job-skills training through strategically designed internships.